jrios6/Math-of-Intelligence/5-Principal_Component_Analysis/README.md

 # Principle Component Analysis
-An implementation of Principle Component Analysis for compression of facial images.
+An implementation of Principle Component Analysis for compression of facial images - 'eigenfaces'.

 ## Introduction
 Using the [ORL Database of Faces](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) from Cambridge University, the motivation of this notebook is to examine the mathematical concepts underlying Principal Component Analysis for effective compression of facial images, known as 'eigenfaces'.